 So 2013 didn’t have a Paranormal Activity film and I am pretty sure that no one really had withdrawal symptoms, especially given just how awful number 4 was, but 2014 has brought a surprise in the form of the not quite a sequel Paranormal Activity: The Marked Ones, a separate yet interwoven chapter of the Paranormal Activity series.

-Possibly one of the reasons that I found this to be a much more enjoyable experience than the last one, is that it brings back some of the humour from the first film, with the two main characters clearly having good on-screen chemistry, but also how it does try to change things up in this film, it’s no longer a white middle class family getting worried by their alarm going off at night, but instead it is based in a mostly Mexican American area of Oxnard, a close knit community, with strong Roman catholic beliefs and superstitions, mixed in with low incomes, run down apartment buildings, this gives the series a bit more of a wider reach, it is no longer just one families struggle with the unknown.
+Possibly one of the reasons that I found this to be a much more enjoyable experience than the last one, is that it brings back some of the humours from the first film, with the two main characters clearly having good on-screen chemistry, but also how it does try to change things up in this film, it’s no longer a white middle-class family getting worried by their alarm going off at night, but instead it is based in a mostly Mexican American area of Oxnard, a close-knit community, with strong Roman Catholic beliefs and superstitions, mixed in with low incomes, run-down apartment buildings, this gives the series a bit more of a wider reach, it is no longer just one family struggle with the unknown.

 Earlier I mentioned that there were four reasons I liked this movie, here they are, but note that not all of these are technically about the film, but made my viewing experience much better.